MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/send-in-app-notifications.md

 ## In-app notifications vs. push notifications

 The Power Apps Notification connector is for push notifications, which are separate from in-app notification.
 Push notifications only appear on the mobile device notifications list to open the app.
 In-app notifications appear when the app is open.
-We recommend limiting the use of push notifications to high-priority items<!--note from editor: Suggested.-->, to avoid overwhelming the user.
+We recommend limiting the use of push notifications to high-priority items, to avoid overwhelming the user.
 For more information, go to:

 - [Power Apps Notification connector](/connectors/powerappsnotification)
 - [Power Apps Notification V2 connector](/connectors/powerappsnotificationv2/)